 A mosquito fogger is a machine that sprays insecticides into the surrounding air in the form of a mist or fog.
 This fog kills or repels mosquitoes and other unwanted insects (spiders, fruit flies, etc.).
 One common question is whether you can use a mosquito fogger in your wine cellar.
 In this post, we’ll explore that very question.

-First a word about mosquito foggers.
-How do they work?
+First, let’s take a quick look at mosquito foggers.
 Generally speaking, there are two different types.
-Heat foggers use the heat produced by electrical reaction or burning of propane gas to create tiny drops of liquid that are sprinkled into their surroundings.
-‘Cold foggers’, meanwhile, are powered solely by electricity, which operates ventilators that separate a chemical fluid into small particles that are sprayed into their surroundings as a ‘fog’.
-In both cases, the fog or mist contains an ingredient that repels or kills mosquitoes and other bugs, similar to the mosquito repellants you apply to your skin.
+Thermal foggers use the heat produced by electricity or by burning propane gas to vaporize the liquid into a fog.
+Cold foggers only use electricity for power.
+They generally create fog using a special nozzle and a lot of air pressure.
+In both cases, the fog or mist will contain an ingredient that repels or kills mosquitoes and other bugs, similar to the mosquito repellents you use on your skin.

 Why would you want to use a fogger in your wine cellar?
-Well, you probably know from experience that this part of your house always tends to get a nice infestation of insects around summer time – not least due to the spilled alcohol there! – and is thus the entry point for mosquitoes and other pests looking to penetrate your house.
-So you’d think it would be a good place to place a fogger.
+Well, you probably know from experience that this part of the house always tends to get a nice infestation of insects around summertime.
+(Maybe there’s a bit of spilled alcohol on the floor or it’s just humid.)
+Since this is a gathering point for mosquitoes and other pests looking to penetrate your house, you might think it’d be a good place to use a fogger.
 Think again!

-Finally, the ingredients in mosquito foggers may also be flammable when used – or even just stored – near fire and open flame.
-If your cellar contains your home’s pilot light, beware!
-Again, check the instructions and directions for safe use on your product.
-But in my opinion, it’s better to be safe than sorry.
-This is yet another good reason to steer clear of insect fogger and misters in your wine cellar.
+This is true when the insecticide is used – or even just stored – near fire or an open flame.
+If your wine cellar also houses your home’s pilot light, beware!
+Again, you’ll need to check the instructions that came with your product.
+But it’s always better to be safe than sorry.
+This is yet another good reason to steer clear of using insect foggers and misters in your wine cellar.